Jayne Ashton

-Jayne Ashton (born 31 August 1957) is an English former professional squash player.
+Jayne Ashton (born 31 August 1957) is a former professional squash player from England and was a world team champion.

+Biography

 Ashton was born in Birmingham.
 She was first capped for England in 1973, the year she became British Junior Champion.
-She competed as a top-sixteen seeded player at the British Open Squash Championships but her greatest achievement was being part of the winning England team during the 1979 Women's World Team Squash Championships, defeating Australia 3-0 in the final.
+She competed as a top-sixteen seeded player at the British Open Squash Championships but her greatest achievement was being part of the winning Great Britain team during the 1979 Women's World Team Squash Championships, defeating Australia 3-0 in the final.

+In 1979 she won both the New Zealand Open and national championships.
+She played for Warwickshire at county level and Edgbaston Priory at club level.